ds-sloth/angle-shader-translator-library/README.md

 if any software utilizing it notices bugs that have been fixed upstream.
 The current revision is synchronized with upstream commit 09c69b5b5cb987ff236fe11929a780a116a7a8bd.

+Unlike https://github.com/ds-sloth/angle-shader-translator-library, this repository does not share any history with the upstream ANGLE repository.
+It is thus much faster to clone for downstream CIs.

 # ANGLE - Almost Native Graphics Layer Engine

 The goal of ANGLE is to allow users of multiple operating systems to seamlessly run WebGL and other